shubhambishnoi/linkedin-clone-react-redux/README.md

-Building LinkedIn Clone using React and Redux with firebase.
+Building LinkedIn Clone using React, Redux, Material-ui and integrating with firebase.

 Completed header and left-sidebar components.